Legislative and Policy Work

 - Lead bike advocacy organization for the state of Washington in working with national organizational partners on implementation of MAP-21, the federal transportation bill adopted in 2012.

-- Passed HB 1129, which incorporates teaching motorists how to drive safely around bicyclists and pedestrians in Traffic School curriculum.
+- In 2011 passed HB 1129, which expands on teaching motorists how to drive safely around bicyclists and pedestrians in Traffic School curriculum.

-- Helped pass ESHB 1071, a bill that establishes a Complete Streets grant program under Washington State Department of Transportation.
-Washington Bikes continues to lobby to fund this grant program.
+- Helped pass ESHB 1071 in 2011, a bill that establishes a Complete Streets grant program.

 - Leading lobbyist in the passage of SB 6345 – the Text.Talk.Ticket Bill.
 This legislation makes texting and handheld cell phone use while driving a primary offense in Washington state.

 - Worked with then-Rep. Ed Murray to provide $1 million in funding for the first Washington state Safe Routes to School pilot program in 2004.
 Successful work in subsequent years to protect and expand state investments to now over $50 million in state and federal Safe Routes to School projects and programs.

 - Worked with five South King County school districts to implement comprehensive Safe Routes to School programs.

-- Trained teachers in 31 school districts across Washington State how to instruct students on safe biking and walking skills.
+- Trained teachers in 42 school districts across Washington State how to instruct over 55,000 students on safe biking and walking skills.